winterbe/nake/README.md

 Contribute
 ===========

 Your Feedback is highly appreciated.
-Feel free to ping me on [Twitter](https://twitter.com/benontherun) or [Google+](https://plus.google.com/105973259367211176218/posts), file an issue or send me a Pull Request.
+Feel free to file and issue or ping me on [Twitter](https://twitter.com/benontherun) or [Google+](https://plus.google.com/105973259367211176218/posts).